duneroadrunner/SaferCPlusPlus/index.md

 Note that using `mse::register_delete()` to delete an object through a base class pointer will result in a failed assert / thrown exception.
 In such cases use (the not quite as safe) `mse::us::register_delete()` instead.

 ### TRegisteredNotNullPointer
 Same as `TRegisteredPointer<>`, but cannot be constructed to a null value.
+Note that TRegisteredPointer<> does not implicitly convert to TRegisteredNotNullPointer<>.
+When needed, the conversion can be done with the mse::not_null_from_nullable() function.

 ### TRegisteredFixedPointer
 Same as `TRegisteredNotNullPointer<>`, but cannot be retargeted after construction (basically a "`const TRegisteredNotNullPointer<>`").
 It is essentially a functional equivalent of a C++ reference and is a recommended type to be used for safe parameter passing by reference.